Many bloggers struggle with publishing blog posts on a consistent basis. I get it. I’ve had weeks fly by without publishing a new blog post.

 Yet, we know that content marketing is an essential strategy for us to grow our audience.
 So, what’s the answer?

 One of the main reasons we don’t publish more blog posts is because we see it as a task, not a project.
 Amateurs sit down and think they can just knock out a blog post in one sitting.
 What often happens is they grow frustrated with how long writing and publishing just one blog post takes.

 But if you follow your favorite bloggers’ writing habits, you’ll notice something interesting.

 They have a process.

-In other words, they have a well-documented blog post checklist to follow.
-Here are a few benefits of having a blog post checklist:
+In other words, they have a well-documented blog post workflow to follow.
+Here are a few benefits of having a blog post process:

 - You can focus on just the next task

 - You can see all of the steps and improve (or simplify) your workflow